VBFNLO: A parton level Monte Carlo for processes with electroweak bosons -- Manual for Version 3.0: Processes

 \subsection{VBF production of a spin-2 particle}

-\textsc{Vbfnlo} can simulate the production of a spin-2 particle via VBF, which then decays into two photons, with the process ID given in Table~\ref{tab:spin2}.
-This process is only available if it has been enabled at compilation (using the {\tt configure} flag {\tt ----enable-spin2}), and will only run if the switch {\tt SPIN2} in {\tt vbfnlo.dat} is set to {\tt true}.
+\textsc{Vbfnlo} can simulate the production of a spin-2 particle via VBF, which then decays into two photons, with the process ID 191 (see Table~\ref{tab:spin2}).
+This process will only run if the switch {\tt SPIN2} in {\tt vbfnlo.dat} is set to {\tt true}.
+Furthermore, spin-2 production is also available in the $WW$ and $ZZ$ modes given in Table~\ref{tab:spin2} if the switch {\tt SPIN2} in {\tt vbfnlo.dat} is set to {\tt true}.
+If {\tt SPIN2} is set to {\tt false}, VBF Higgs production is simulated instead, similarly to the processes 105, 106 or 107 of Table~\ref{tab:prc1} for a SM Higgs.
 The parameters of the spin-2 model are input via {\tt spin2coupl.dat}.
+Details of the calculations can be found in Refs.~\cite{frank,Frank:2012wh,Frank:2013gca}.